EXYZED/AerodynamicalCollective/_posts/2019-06-01-formula-one-in-schools-aerodynamical-principles.md

 **We wish to share our ground-breaking research with the world**

-**Warning Notice:** This page is WIP, some content here may not reflect latest information.
+**Warning Notice:** This page is WIP, Content in the page is subject to further updates.
 {: .notice_danger}

 ![McLarenHondaFN](https://images.unsplash.com/photo-1552849397-661879829965?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjEyMDd9&auto=format&fit=crop&w=1050&q=80){: .align-center}